-Prior to departing for a Study Fleet trip, an FWC biologist will arrange to meet the vessel operator to provide equipment (e.g., measuring board, GoPros for private vessel operators, etc.) and demonstrate how to record data at each fishing station and for each fish as they are caught at-sea.
-If the vessel is U.S. Coast Guard inspected charter for-hire vessel, the FWC biologist may arrange to ride along with the passengers and can assist with collecting data from all fish harvested and released during the trip, but this information will need to be uploaded by the captain via the app within 48 hours of conclusion of the trip.
-At each location where bottom fishing takes place, the vessel operator will record the bottom depth and approximate coordinates (degrees and minutes).
+Prior to departing for a Study Fleet trip, an FWC biologist will arrange to meet the vessel operator to provide equipment (e.g., measuring board, cameras for private vessel operators, etc.) and demonstrate how to record data at each fishing station and for each fish as they are caught at-sea.
+If the vessel is U.S. Coast Guard inspected charter for-hire or headboat vessel, the FWC biologist may arrange to ride along with the passengers and can assist with collecting data from all fish harvested and released during the trip, but this information will need to be uploaded by the captain via the app within 48 hours of conclusion of the trip.
+At each location where bottom fishing takes place, the vessel operator (or designated data collector) will record the bottom depth and approximate coordinates (degrees and minutes).
 At each fishing location, the following information will be collected per angler for each fish as it is caught and brought on board: species, length, disposition (harvested or released), and release method (if applicable).
 When the vessel returns to the dock, FWC staff will collect the equipment.
 The participant will also be required to remove all harvested snapper grouper species taken on the trip from the vessel and allow the FWC biologist to collect biological samples (e.g., length, weight, otoliths, and other biological data).
-DNA samples will be taken from all red snapper harvested for a separate Close Kin Mark Recapture project aimed at characterizing the absolute abundance of Atlantic red snapper and future work planned to employ genetic tagging to better quantify Atlantic red snapper discard mortality and the magnitude of red snapper discards.
 Following completion of sampling by FWC, all fish harvested will be returned to the participating anglers.
 FWC will develop a customized, dedicated mobile smartphone/tablet app (for both iOS and Android mobile operational systems) designed specifically to address vessel-based data collection for this project that will be submitted by the captain.
 All captains will be required to report data about their recent fishing trip within 48 hours of returning to port after their FWC Study Fleet fishing trip.
 This reporting will occur after each one of the participating Study Fleet trips.
-Each vessel operator will receive an FWC-supplied logbook to record information while fishing, but will need to submit their catch and discard information through the FWC App.
+Each vessel operator, and designated data collectors on headboat vessels, will receive an FWC-supplied logbook to record information while fishing, but will need to submit their catch and discard information through the FWC App.
 If there is a technological error, participants may mail their logbooks to FWC.